LAMI Program FAQ’s

 How many students do you accept?

 NYU’s Leadership Alliance Summer Research Program currently accepts four students, all supported through the Leadership Alliance Mellon Initiative (LAMI).
-This initiative specifically supports students interested in the humanities and social sciences.
+This initiative specifically supports students interested in the humanities and art disciplines, including but not limited to history, art history, music, philosophy, cultural studies, literary and language studies, religious studies, drama and performance studies, cinema studies, and gender studies.

 How is NYU’s program different from other programs?